 Chocolate mousse sounds fancier than it needs to be.
 The word alone seems pretentious, but when you break it down the recipe is very doable.
 There are a few steps, but as with most of my go-to party recipes, these should be made the day before so they can chill and firm up.
 Once the egg yolk, sugar and cream base is made, all you have to do is fold in whipped cream and chill.
 Just like that, you’ll be a mousse master!

 Watch how to make this chocolate mousse:

 - Break the chocolate into smaller pieces.
 Place in a heatproof bowl and melt in the microwave 30 seconds at a time, stirring in between until melted.
 Once melted and smooth, set aside.

-	- In a 4-quart heavy bottomed kettle, whisk together the egg yolks, 3/4 cup heavy cream, three tablespoons sugar and salt.
+- In a 4-quart heavy-bottom kettle, whisk together the egg yolks, ¾ cup heavy cream, three tablespoons sugar, and salt.
 Whisk to combine and set over medium-low heat.
-Continue to whisk over the heat until the sugar has melted and the mixture registers 160 degrees Fahrenheit.
-Remove from the heat.
+Continue to whisk over the heat until the sugar has melted and the mixture registers 160°F. Remove from the heat.

 - Strain the mousse base through a sieve to remove any lumps or cooked egg.